RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 ### Known issues

+- Blockquote doesn't work in a feed.
+This will be investigated.
 - In a feed the toolbar buttons are black-and-white.
 This is low priority and it's not being worked on.

 ### Removing the enhancement